I'm In Hawaii And Just Got The Scariest Alert Of My Life. Here's What I Did Next.

 I started reaching out to people, trying to find out more.
 My mom was on the phone speaking to loved ones.

-Then I saw the a tweet had been sent out from Rep. Tulsi Gabbard, confirming it was a false alarm.
+Then I saw a tweet had been sent out from Rep. Tulsi Gabbard, confirming it was a false alarm.

 Relief washed over all three of us and my mom screamed.